 Domestic violence isn’t about love, it is about control.
 Victims do not choose to be hurt; abusers choose to hurt their victims.

 What services are available?

-While the Pokagon Band does not have a domestic violence shelter, Casey Kasper, Victim Services Manager/Case Worker, has worked closely with the DV shelters in the area and can provide contact information to these programs if you are in need of immediate, emergency housing.
+While the Pokagon Band does not have a domestic violence shelter, Samantha Hickok, Kids First Manager, has worked closely with the DV shelters in the area and can provide contact information to these programs if you are in need of immediate, emergency housing.

 The Victim Services Manager/Case Worker also provides:

 - Drop in support group for domestic violence survivors